Error4984/The-Arkan-Project-2/README.md

 ## Character Plan
 #### Our main character is approximently 26 years old, 6 foot 1, and has a deep connection to the military haveing been a loyal soldier in the marine corps since he was 18.
 He was on a recoverary mission to find any survivors of a recent military plane crash but his helicopter was attacked by some sort of huge vine and He fell into a canyon.
 His mission is now to survive and ideally kill all creatures like the one that took down his helicopter.
 This mission should not be to difficult however because he is a trained survival expert and is always combat ready, this makes him one of the best in his trade when paired with his IQ of 115.

+## Game Goals
+Much of the game will have the player exploring.
+The goal of doing this is to acquire resources and find new locations.
+With the resources they can upgrade their weapons and other things and the new locations will be like levels.
+They will find entrances to “dungeons” that will have a variety of enemies and a boss in them.
+The overall goal is to complete all dungeons and kill the final boss in the final dungeon.

+## Engine Selection

+We decided to use Unity.
+This is because it is free and still very versatile.
+It gives us a physics engine to work with and many other features that will improve our game.
+For the mechanics, the player will be moving around with WASD and looking around with the mouse.
+You can sprint and jump to get over terrain.
+Other mechanics will be collecting resources and using them to upgrade items.
+You will also be able to explore and enter dungeons with enemies to kill and a boss.

 ## Project Management Board
 [Trello](https://trello.com/b/tLZYcFz4/my-trello-board)
 ## Pitch Document